-Flame Robin is one of the three robin species we can see around Melbourne.
+Rose Robin is one of the five gorgeous Australasian Robin species we can see around Melbourne.
 Day 10.
-Transfer from Melbourne to Brisbane and to Lamington National Park After an early-morning flight we arrive in Brisbane, the state capital of Queensland, to continue our tour.
+Transfer from Melbourne to Brisbane and to Lamington National Park After an early morning flight we arrive in Brisbane, the state capital of Queensland, to continue our tour.
 We first stop at a few mangrove sites near the airport itself, searching for the endemic Mangrove Honeyeater and Mangrove Gerygone.
 Nearby wetland sites often hold the elusive Spotless Crake, and we could obtain our first sightings of Comb-crested Jacana, Red-backed Fairywren, Torresian Kingfisher, and more while we search for them.
 Afterwards we drive to the world-famous O'Reilly's Rainforest Retreat at Lamington National Park.
 A colorful and interesting suite of birds attends the lodge gardens here, including Crimson Rosella, Australian King Parrot, Regent Bowerbird, Satin Bowerbird, Australian Brushturkey, and Wonga Pigeon.
-These birds are unusually tame and provide excellent opportunities for photography.
-Overnight: Lamington National Park www.birdingecotours.com
+These birds are unusually tame and provide excellent opportunities for photography and our time here is always a major tour highlight.
+Overnight: Lamington National Park